Clay Millen: Colorado State

 In 2022, Millen transferred to Colorado State University, following head coach Jay Norvell from Nevada.
 As a redshirt freshman, he started every game he was healthy for, earning Freshman All-American honors from College Football News.
 He set the Colorado State record for single-season completion percentage at 72.2%, throwing for 1,910 yards, 10 touchdowns, and 6 interceptions in 10 games.

 In 2023, Millen started the season opener against Washington State, completing 15 of 24 passes for 110 yards with one interception before being replaced during the game.
 Brayden Fowler-Nicolosi took over as the starting quarterback, and Millen did not appear in any further games that season.
 Following the season, he entered the transfer portal.

 Florida

 On January 14, 2024, Millen announced his commitment to transfer to the University of Florida for the 2024 season.
 Ahead of the 2024 season, he competed for the backup quarterback role behind returning starter Graham Mertz and freshman DJ Lagway, a five-star recruit.

+Millen exhausted his eligibility before concluding his football career in 2025.